Lonicera acuminata: Distribution

 It grows on neutral to alkaline soils up to 3200 meters above sea level.
-Its origin is in Western China, Tibet, Nepal, Buthan, India and in the Asian tropics.
+Its origin is in Western China, Tibet, Nepal, Bhutan, India and in the Asian tropics.
 Worldwide cultivation has led to spontaneous occurrences in other places.

 Ecology

 The nectar attracts insects and hummingbirds, the berry-fruits birds.
 The plants can be affected by powdery mildew, aphids and thrips.
 The species is used for insect- and bird-friendly green walls.
 Its stems are used in the Philippines as a binding material in fence construction.
 It can also be propagated via cuttings, in which use of the plant hormone 1-aminobenzotriazole (ABT1) improves rooting.